Have you received letters telling you about ElderShield and you have no idea what it’s all about?

 Moreover, the average life expectancy in Singapore has been increasing over the years.
-From the latest data updated on 12 May 2016, the average life expectancy for males is at 80.4 and for females is at 84.9.
+From the latest data, the average life expectancy for males and females is 81.4 years and 85.4 years, respectively.
 This shows a growing need for lifetime care.

 So What?
 I Already Have My Own Private Insurance

 Most of us would have some form of private insurance that covers disability.